 You may want to try the "watch and wait approach," where your health care professional periodically evaluates the size of your fibroids during routine pelvic exams and discusses how much discomfort you're feeling or how the symptoms may be disrupting your lifestyle.

 Fibroids that don't cause symptoms rarely need therapy unless they get big enough to affect other structures in the pelvic area, such as the kidneys or the ureter (the tube that drains the kidney to the bladder).

 The need for treatment and the type of treatment you choose depends on the size and position of the fibroids, as well as any symptoms they're causing, your age and whether or not you want to have children in the future.
 Even with a variety of treatment options available, new fibroids may grow back to some degree in the years following most treatments.
-No treatment—except hysterectomy—can guarantee that fibroids won't recur.
-The more fibroids you have, the more likely they are to recur after treatment.
+The need for repeat treatments ranges from 10 percent to 25 percent, depending on the number and sizes of the fibroids initially treated.
+No treatment—except hysterectomy—can guarantee that new fibroids won't grow.
+The more fibroids you have, the more likely you are to have a recurrence after treatment.

 If bleeding is your major symptom, some women opt for managing this symptom with medication before surgery or as a way to delay surgery if they're close to menopause (because fibroids generally shrink and cause few or no problems after menopause).

 Oral contraceptives (OCs).
 While OCs do not treat fibroids, they may be recommended to manage heavy bleeding caused by fibroids or for women who experience irregular ovulation in addition to fibroids.
 OCs are the first treatment option for many women, often combined with a nonsteroidal anti-inflammatory such as ibuprofen.
 OCs do not make fibroids grow.